 Over the past few years, we have hosted many well-received research conferences.
-The sessions have addressed a diverse set of topics, including central bank liquidity tools, global systemic risk, disclosure requirements and market discipline of financial firms, policy options for affordable housing, inflation-indexed securities and inflation risk management, and strategies for improving the measurement of economic and financial market performance.
+The sessions have addressed a diverse set of topics, including central bank liquidity tools, global systemic risk, disclosure requirements and market discipline of financial firms, policy options for affordable housing, inflation-indexed securities and inflation risk management, the spread between primary and secondary mortgage rates, transatlantic economic interdependence and policy challenges, "fire sales" as a driver of systemic risk in tri-party repo and other secured funding markets, and strategies for improving the measurement of economic and financial market performance.